[music] paused

 );

 ball_pos.x + ball_size.x / 2.0 is the ball's right edge. paddle_pos.x - paddle_size.x / 2.0 is the paddle's left edge.
 If the ball's right edge is to the left of the paddle's left edge, they're separated horizontally.
-We OR all four checks together and NOT the result.
+We OR all four checks together and NOT the result, if none of the four separation conditions are true, the rectangles overlap.

 When a collision happens, we reverse the ball's X direction.
 Then we snap the ball to the outside of the paddle.
-If the ball is moving right (velocity.x > 0), it hit the left side of the paddle, so we place it just to the right of the paddle's left edge.
-If moving left, we place it just to the left of the paddle's right edge.
+If the ball is moving right (velocity.x > 0 after reversal is positive), it hit the left side of the paddle, so we place it just to the right of the paddle's right edge.
+If moving left, we place it just to the left of the paddle's left edge.

 .add_systems(Update, (move_paddle, move_ball, bounce_ball, check_paddle_collision))

-Run it.
-You can now play Pong, the ball bounces off both paddles and the top/bottom walls.
+The ball bounces off both paddles and the top/bottom walls.
+Two-player Pong is playable.

 #[derive(Resource, Default)]